 From 2000-2003 he was the Deputy Editor of the BBC’s Six O’Clock News, the UK’s most-watched news programme.

-Most recently he was the BBC’s World News Editor, managing a staff of 200 people in 30 different countries.
+Jon was previously the BBC’s World News Editor, managing a staff of 200 people in 30 different countries.

 Before leaving the BBC, he oversaw the reporting of the civil war in Syria, which earned him a second Emmy, and was honoured with the 2013 International Prize by the Royal Television Society.